maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-BBC BASIC is an example of a dialect that modifies RND to produce integer values.
-An *aexp* between 0 and 1 produces fractional values as above, while larger values produce integer results between 1 and that number.
+Apple's Integer BASIC is an example of a dialect that modifies RND to produce integer values, as is BBC BASIC An *aexp* between 0 and 1 produces fractional values as above, while larger values produce integer results between 1 and that number.
 For instance, `RND(6)` will produce results 1..6, ideal for simulating dice.
 As the vast majority of programs use constants for *aexp*, and those constants are typically 0 or 1, this variation may be considered "compatible enough" for inclusion in RetroBASIC.

 Sinclair QL BASIC has a similar feature, but uses a more explicit syntax that allows a range to be specified, `RND(10 TO 50)`.